faizilham/msc-thesis/main/ch1_introduction.typ

 = Introduction

-TODO: modify

 Programmers sometimes ignore the return value of a function call when writing a piece of code.
 While sometimes this might be a deliberate choice, it is often an oversight that can lead to bugs.
-A good compiler or development tool should warn the users when there are unused return values, with an option to mark which ones are intentionally ignored.

-Currently, the Kotlin compiler does not warn users about unused return values.
-In this proposed research, we explore unused return values analysis techniques that can be implemented in the Kotlin compiler, and the advantages and disadvantages of employing such techniques.
-We also examine cases of utilizable values, where they can only be deemed used if passed to a specific set of functions.

-- Definition of utilization
-- Examples
-- Contributions of research

-#listing("Utilization example")[
+In most cases, using a value means passing it as an argument to a function or using it as a return value of the enclosing function.
+However, for some types of values, it is more useful to define its usage as passing the value to a certain set of functions, and not necessarily any functions.
+We call this kind of usage a utilization, and the types of values are utilizable types.

+For example, asynchronous calls in Kotlin are represented by the `Deferred` type.
+In most cases, `Deferred` values should be eventually awaited using the `.await()` method or canceled using the `cancel()` method.
+Otherwise, it is potentially a source of bug that should be warned to users.
+Therefore, we may define that a `Deferred` value is utilized if the methods `await` or `cancel` are called upon it. @lst:UtilOfDeferred shows an example of tracking the utilization of `Deferred` values.
+The `Deferred` value in the variable `three` is not fully utilized since there is an execution branch where it is never awaited or canceled, and thus the compiler or static analysis tool should warn users about it.

+#listing([Utilization of `Deferred`-type values])[
 ```kt
 suspend fun sums(): Int = coroutineScope {
     val one = async { 1 }    // no warning